domsson/candies/README.md

 # candies

-A collection of simple programs and scripts that can print some system information to `stdout`.
+A collection of simple programs and scripts that can print some (system) information to `stdout`.
 Examples for such information would be CPU usage, CPU temperature, volume level and battery level.

 These can then be used to gather and/or pipe information to a status bar like Lemonbar.
 Personally, I use these for [`succade`](https://github.com/domsson/succade), a Lemonbar wrapper I wrote.

-Check out the subdirectories for more information on each individual _block_ (aka _candy_).
+Check out the subdirectories for more information on each individual _candy_.

 ## Concept